 The first question that pops up for anyone who wants to try out BIAB is, “Where do I get a bag?”

 As you can guess, the bag is important.
 It’s got to be big enough to handle all of your grain and support its weight when wet.
 You really don’t want your bag ripping during the mash and having your grains empty into the kettle.

 A lot of brewers use paint strainer bags.
 Those have mixed reviews, but what everyone agrees on is that voile is a great material to use.
 You can sew them yourself, but that wasn’t a project I was up to.

-The bags are $35, which I figured was worth it since with BIAB you’re replacing potentially hundreds of dollars worth of equipment.
+The bags are a sub$50 investment, which I figured was worth it since with BIAB you’re replacing potentially hundreds of dollars worth of equipment.

 Might as well make sure you have a good bag, right?

-Turns out Jeff was kind enough to hook me up with one for review.
-Thanks buddy.
-He even customizes the bags for keggle brewers like me by adding a tapered bottom.
+These are even customized for keggle brewers like me by adding a tapered bottom.
 It makes getting the bag out of the keggle easier.

 How did the bag do?

 I brewed two beers with it, my Brett beer and winter warmer.
 The winter warmer had the larger grain bill at 14 lbs.
 This was no problem for the bag.
 It’s seriously heavy duty and the handles make lifting it no problem.